brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 19 bht.md

 2. "The power of God is wonderfully displayed, when we are brought from death to life, and when, from being the children of hell, we become the children of God and heirs of eternal life."
 3. "We never form adequate conceptions of the treasure revealed to us in the gospel; or, if we do, we cannot persuade ourselves that it is possible for us to do so, because we perceive nothing in us that corresponds to it, but everything the reverse."

+### Philip Schaff:
+1. "There is thus a kind of climax, the hope which the calling awakens, the exhaustless and inexpressible glory of that inheritance to which hope is directed the limitless power that shall bestow it."
+2. "This phrase is to be joined with 'His power,' setting forth the personal objects toward and upon whom the power is exercised."
+3. "The greatness of the power which bestows the 'glory' and fulfills the 'hope' is in accordance with a manifestation already made of God’s strength.
+'Strength' is God’s inherent power; 'might' is the putting forth of that power; 'working' is its actual efficiency."

 ### Archibald T. Robertson:
 1. "The exceeding greatness of his power."
 2. "To enlightened eyes the greatness of God's power is even more 'surpassing.'"